ahmadfajar/vue-mdbootstrap-docs/src/docs/components.md

 <br>
 <div class="list-group">
   <a href="#/components/alert" class="list-group-item list-group-item-action">
-    <b>Alert</b> - A component which provide contextual feedback message for typical user actions with
+    <b>Alert</b> - A component that provides contextual feedback messages for typical user actions with
     the handful of available and flexible alert messages.
   </a>
   <a href="#/components/avatar" class="list-group-item list-group-item-action">